 - Plain Greek yogurt

-We’d love to hear about your favorite baked potato toppings- leave them in the comments!
+We’d love to hear about your favorite baked potato recipe- leave it in the comments!

 Baked Potatoes in the Oven